KaneG9/Acebook/README.md

-> bundle exec rspec # Run the tests to ensure it works
+> bundle exec rspec # Run the tests

 > bin/rails server # Start the server at localhost:3000